-This is the 43rd in a series of postings that are updated at least twice each month.
+This is the 66th in a series of postings.
 It is designed to keep you informed about improvements we are making with Island Garden, Lightning and NY Metropolitan AAU.

 - Today is a sad day as one of our own Lightning players will be laid to rest.
 Gab Rice, a player on Warren Wagner’s high school Lightning team drowned earlier this month off Rockaway Beach.
 Warren described Gabe as a great young man who loved to play basketball.
 We ask that everyone keep Gabe, his family and teammates in your prayers.
 Such a tragic loss of a young life of a wonderful young man is incomprehensible.

 - As previously reported, we have been focusing on improving our clinics and camps.
 In addition to having Jim Fox Jr. run clinics and camps, he also is working a special program to assist players at the middle school and high school ages to prepare for tryouts that will be upon us later this month.
 This is a great opportunity to learn from a top professional who began his career right here with Lightning.